Workers' Party (Singapore): 2020–2025: Further gains, Raeesah Khan's controversy and end of AHTC lawsuits

 On 17 July 2023, a video of Aljunied MP Leon Perera and the party's youth wing president Nicole Seah behaving intimately in a restaurant surfaced online.
 Perera's former personal driver had also been involved in the alleged relationship according to a press interview.
 While he had approached the party leaders about this between 2020 and 2021, they deferred to the pair's denials.
 Seah and Perera resigned on 18 and 19 July respectively, acknowledging that the extramarital affair had happened but claiming that it "stopped sometime ago".
 Both members had earlier denied any accusations.
 The responsibilities of Perera were subsequently divided among the remaining MPs of Aljunied GRC.
 On 11 September, Perera revealed that his Facebook account had been hacked with posts made after 17 June 2021 deleted, and that he had since reported the hack to Meta.
-While Perera was later seen at multiple PSP events sometime in January 2025, he subsequently confirmed his residency in New York City, implying that it was unlikely for him to contest in the election; PSP also confirmed that Perera was not one of their members.
+While Perera was later seen at multiple PSP events sometime in January 2025, he subsequently confirmed his residency in New York City to be an executive director at Yamada Consulting Group USA, implying that it was unlikely for him to contest in the election; PSP also confirmed that Perera was not one of their members.

 On 19 March 2024, Singh was charged in court for two counts on falsely testifying to a parliamentary committee in relation to Raeesah Khan's mishandling of a case dating back to November 2021; he took a four-week adjournment to engage a lawyer prior to a pre-trial, which was held on April 17.
 He remained an MP while on trial.
 The other WP member involved, Faisal Manap, was not charged.
 On 17 February 2025, Singh was found guilty for these charges and given a $7,000 fine for both counts, though he had since lodged for an appeal.
-Singh retained his parliamentary seat and eligibility for elections as his two fines could not be combined to meet the minimum $10000 fine (alternatively, a prison sentence of at least one year) for disqualification from elections.
+His appeal was dismissed on 4 December.

 On 3 November 2022, a three-minute trailer on a documentary film titled Hougang was uploaded on their YouTube page to commemorate the 65th anniversary of the party's founding.
 A full video of the documentary was released exactly two years later in November 2024.
 The end of the film was dedicated to party pioneer Lim Ee Ping, who died of cancer on 29 May 2024 prior to the release.